lm3nitro/Projects/New/Firewall Evasion.md

 </details>

 <details>
-<summary><h3>Nmap Decoy Scan<h3></summary>
+<summary><h3>Evasion via Decoy Scan<h3></summary>

-You onceal the scan using decoys.
+You can conceal the scan using decoys.
 In an Nmap decoy scan, multiple decoy IP addresses are used alongside the real IP address to obfuscate the source of the scan.
 This makes it challenging for both the firewall and the target host to identify the origin of the port scan.

 Here I will use the following command with the decoy option to "hide" my real IP address: